 1. Wash Your Sheets and Bedding

 Wash all bedding and clothes in hot water—add a little Clorox with the soap (optional).
 Dry in the dryer on the highest heat setting.
-Seal clothing and bedding you are not using and be sure to keep it out of the contaminated area.
+Seal clothing and bedding you are not using in sealed plastic bags and be sure to keep it out of the contaminated area.
 If you can, use a steam cleaner on your mattress, box spring, cushions on furniture, and any area of furniture you can access.